Art Education (ARED)

 An overview of mixed research methodologies employed in the field of art education.
 Covers foundational knowledge and skills necessary for conducting research in education and related fields.
 (Typically offered: Spring)

-ARED 5013.
-Diversity, Equity, and Inclusion in Art Education.
+ARED 50103.
+Introduction to Critical Theories in Art Education.
 3 Hours.

 Examines classic theories in art education and their relevance to current developments in the field.
 Develop and conduct historical research projects, respond to writings on histories of art education, and explore how art education histories are represented.
 (Typically offered: Fall)